-The Southlands Tsawwassen Farmers Market takes place in the Market Square at 6313 Market Ave (Tsawwassen) every Saturday June 19th through December 18th.
-The Farmers Market is set in a flourishing open-air hub where agriculture intersects with the community through demonstration gardens, a community orchard and local neighbourhood food businesses.
+The Southlands Tsawwassen Farmers Market takes place in the Market Square at 6313 Market Ave (Tsawwassen) every Saturday June 18th through December 187th.
+The Farmers Market is set in a flourishing open-air hub where agriculture intersects with the community through demonstration gardens, a community orchard and local neighborhood food businesses.

 Time: 10:00 am – 2:00 pm

 Venue: Market Square, Southlands – 6313 Market Ave, Delta, BC

 COVID-19 SAFETY PLAN 2021